Get Featured: from $19/week

 How to use this guide

-Read Startup SEO Checklist 2026 — The Updated Moz-Style Checklist for Founders for the decision you need to make, then use the overview table to jump to the next practical step.
+Read SEO Checklist for Startups and New Websites (2026) for the decision you need to make, then use the overview table to jump to the next practical step.
 The action plan below turns the guide into 7 concrete steps, so you can scan first and read the details only where you need them.

 Scan first